 Typically, professional teeth whitening can easily remove surface stains from the teeth.
 In addition, these are the most common and the easiest to help prevent.

-While extrinsic discoloration forms on the surface of the teeth, intrinsic stains form bellow the tooth enamel, in the dentin.
-They can be caused by injury to the tooth, fluorosis, or the use of certain medications, such as tetracycline.
-They are more difficult for teeth whitening to remove and in some cases the doctor may suggest masking them with either cosmetic bonding or porcelain veneers.
+While extrinsic discoloration forms on the surface of the teeth, intrinsic stains form below the tooth enamel in the dentin.
+Injury to the tooth, fluorosis, or using certain medications such as tetracycline can cause intrinsic stains.
+They are more difficult for teeth whitening to remove, and in some cases, the doctor may suggest masking them with either bonding or porcelain veneers.

 Teeth whitening is an easy and cost-effective way to improve your smile.
 Our high-quality professional whitening systems can give you long-lasting results in a short amount of time.
-In-office teeth whitening can be completed in about an hour.
-Before you decide which method you would prefer, Dr. Rever will give you an oral exam to determine your overall dental condition.
+We can complete an in-office teeth whitening procedure in about an hour.
+Before you decide which method to use, Dr. Rever will give you an oral exam to determine your overall dental condition.

 Teeth Whitening: What to Expect

 In-Office Professional Teeth Whitening

 Dr. Rever uses advanced technology on your teeth to achieve a brighter, whiter smile.
 The whitening treatment takes as little as one hour to complete.
 After your consultation, Dr. Rever will cover your gums with a protective barrier to ensure their safety.

 Next, he will apply a high-quality hydrogen peroxide gel.
 He will leave the gel on for about an hour.
 After that, patients will notice that their teeth are brighter by many shades.

 Take-Home Whitening Kit

 This whitening method is ideal for people who want to achieve great results in the comfort of their homes.
 Once you consult with Dr. Rever, he will take a mold of your teeth.
 Then, he will create a customized whitening tray that fits your teeth.